Symmetrization of Rational Maps: Arithmetic Properties and Families of Latt\`es Maps of $\mathbb P^k$: Abstract

 \section{Abstract}

 In this paper we study properties of endomorphisms of $\p^k$ using a symmetric product construction $(\p^1)^k/\mathfrak{S}_k \cong \p^k$.
 Symmetric products have been used to produce examples of endomorphisms of $\p^k$ with certain characteristics, $k\geq2$.
-In the present note, we discuss the use of these maps to enlighten arithmetic phenomena and stability phenomena in parameter spaces.
-In particular, we study notions of uniform boundedness of rational preperiodic points via good reduction information, $k$-deep postcritically finite maps, and characterize families of Latt\`es maps.
+In the present note, we discuss the use of these maps to enlighten stability phenomena in parameter spaces.
+In particular, we study $k$-deep post-critically finite maps and characterize families of Latt\`es maps.